Copyright Infringement Essentials – Understanding “Contributory Infringement” vs. “Vicarious” infringement

 Contact a Software, IP & Copyright Law Firm

-We have substantial experience handling federal copyright law matters dealing with infringed software, movies, and photos.
-Contact us to discuss your case with a IP attorney.
+We have substantial experience handling federal copyright law matters dealing with infringed software, movies, jewelry, architectural plans, music and photos.
+Contact us to discuss your case with an IP copyright attorney.
 We can be reached at (877) 276-5084.
 We offer flat rate legal fees for most non-litigation cases.
 Vondran Legal® has also been identified by Unicourt.com as the #1 copyright infringement defense firm IN THE UNITED STATES for the years 2020, 2021 and we are waiting to hear on 2022.
 This is in terms of number of copyright infringement cases handled.
 In this niche area of copyright law, there is no substitute for experience.